 The iPad may just be the world’s best way to surf the web.
 Not only is the device great for watching videos or playing mobile games wherever and whenever, but the iPad can also take users to some pretty cool literary places, too.
 Classic works of literature, poetry, and nonfiction are all readily available through sources like Project Gutenberg.
 The rise of online self-publishing also means that voracious readers can find unknown indie works on iTunes and the Google Play Store, though, the quality may vary.

 Here is our handpicked selection of the best free ebooks for the iPad, so you can tote some of the best titles around no matter where you go.

 A brief foreword…

-Note: The iBookstore, Google Play, and Project Gutenberg all offer ebooks using the iPad’s proprietary format (ePub), so long as you download the appropriate file.
+The iBookstore, Google Play, and Project Gutenberg all offer ebooks using the iPad’s proprietary format (ePub), assuming you downloaded the appropriate file.
 However, although books downloaded from the iBookstore will automatically be saved in the ePub format, you want to ensure you download the correct file when using other ebook services.
-To do so using Google Play, navigate to your Google Play Book library, click the three squares in the upper-right corner of any title, and select “Download EPUB” from the resulting drop-down list.
-To do so using Project Gutenberg, select “EPUB” from the list of available download options for your desired book.
+To do so using Google Play, navigate to your Google Play Book library, click the three squares in the upper-right corner of any title, and select Download EPUB from the drop-down list.
+To do so using Project Gutenberg, select EPUB from the list of available download options for your desired book.

-Afterward, launch iTunes, click the main menu in the top-left corner, and select “Add File to Library” from the resulting drop-down menu prior to choosing your desired ePub book from its respective save location.
-Then simply sync the ebook with your iPad as would normally using iTunes.
+Afterward, launch iTunes, click the main menu in the top-left corner, and select Add File to Library from the drop-down menu prior to choosing your desired ePub book from its respective save location.
+Then, simply sync the ebook with your iPad using iTunes as would normally.